BitPangea/bitpangea/thelexicon/README.md

 - **The Declaration** proclaims foundational truths.
 - **The Charter** preserves purpose and constitutional direction.
-- **The Codex** preserves structured inquiry and recognized knowledge.
+- **The Codex** preserves constitutional inquiry and concepts requiring canonical stability.
-- **The Lexicon** defines and preserves the language through which that knowledge is expressed.
+- **The Lexicon** defines and preserves the language through which constitutional, institutional, historical, and design concepts are expressed.
+- **The Atlas** intentionally designs and preserves the concrete cartographic expression of the World.
 - **The Chronicle** preserves history.
 - **The Archive** preserves historically important materials.

-The Lexicon should clarify meaning without replacing the constitutional or institutional records from which terms arise.
+The Lexicon should clarify meaning without replacing the constitutional, institutional, or design records from which terms arise.

 ---